 That's all!
 If I could guess how long this takes me, I would say 6 minutes.
 Multiply that by 5 and that is how long your children will be engaged the following day.

-Let's get matching!
+Let's get matching the alphabet!

 Like Breakfast Invitations, I like to let my preschoolers take a look at the setup without me explaining what to do. - This is not easy to do.
 I have to make a conscious decision to keep my mouth closed.